ChrstphrHll/npc_gen/students/Aryana Velethuil.md

 ---
 ### Description
 - 4th year Kenku Wizard in Elkenval
-- speckled, Pale Brown eyes, and Red skin
+- striped, Pale Brown eyes, and Red skin
 - Is Clear-headed and Fawning, and has Fun as their ideal

 ### Organizations